 The world of bamboo is vast and fascinating.
-With so many varieties, so many uses, and so much to know about this remarkable plant, we never seem to run out of questions, myths and misconceptions.
+With so many varieties, so many uses, and so much to know about this remarkable plant, we never seem to run out of questions, as well as myths and misconceptions.

 So let’s cut to the chase and answer 12 of the most common questions about bamboo that we hear all the time from our readers and customers.